If you are new to the world of thyroid problems then something like reverse T3 may be a bit of a conundrum for you.

 If you have an elevated reverse T3 level and you are only sleeping 6 hours per night, for instance, then this might be the sole cause of your high reverse T3 (even if you are otherwise feeling normal).

-The number of hours you sleep is important but so is the quality.
+The number of hours you sleep is important but so is the quality (18).

-Make sure you are taking steps to sleep in a cool, quiet, dark environment each night which is free of interruption so that you can sleep soundly each night.
+Make sure you are taking steps to sleep in a cool, quiet, dark environment each night that is free of interruption so that you can sleep soundly each night.

 Do your best to avoid sleeping aids and sleeping supplements, as well, as these do not necessarily force your body into a restful sleep and in some instances may actually make sleep more difficult long-term.